Year 2024 Assessment Schedule

 Participants may be laboratory technologists, laboratory technicians, laboratory scientists and pathologists working mainly in the malaria or parasitology section of the laboratory, and who have oversight responsibilities for improving malaria diagnostic services in their countries or regions.
 It is expected that National Malaria Control Programmes will play a major role in nominating participants involved in national malaria diagnostic activities.

 This 5-day intensive and interactive course has a minimum structured time of 35 tutor contact hours, consisting of lectures, presentations and discussions, laboratory practice and slide review, and demonstrations.
-Daily sessions will be 4 hours in the morning and 3 hours in the afternoon each day for theory, reading and review of pre-prepared slides characterised to WHO standards.
+Daily sessions will be 4 hours in the morning and 3 hours in the afternoon each day for theory lectures and discussions, and reading and review of pre-prepared slides characterised to WHO standards.

 - Module 1: Course introduction, structure and administrative issues